PerfectlySoft/PerfectDocs/guide/webRedirects.md

 }
 ```

-Note that multiple JSON files can exist in this directory - all will be loaded the first time the filter is invoked.
+Note that multiple JSON files can exist in this directory; all will be loaded the first time the filter is invoked.

 The "key" is the matching route (the "old" file or route), and the "value" contains the HTTP code and new destination route to redirect to.